ericoc/juno-milk-teeth/readme.md

 _Juno_ is a "super mutt" from _Charlotte, North Carolina_, and her birthday is _February 17_.
 She is an energetic little puppy who loves people, dogs, and belly rubs.
-She lost her lost their milk (deciduous, or "baby") teeth in 2025.
+She lost her milk (deciduous, or "baby") teeth in 2025.

 This source code makes up a website hosted at https://www.seas.upenn.edu/~ericoc/juno-milk-teeth/